 Dumbbells, Kettlebells, Medicine Ball (soft and/or hard)

 Exer-Genie and a Tug Rope.
 The exer-genie is a home gym substitution for a sled.
+Use code DRSARA for a discount.
 If you have a basement gym with lots of room, or a long driveway (in a nice climate year-round), then get a real sled (prowler) with a tug rope.

 Chin-Up Bar, Barbell, Bumper Plates, Squat Rack